 However, "justification" is ambiguous between practical and epistemic justification; this may help with our problem.
 First, note that whether we can evaluate beliefs for their practical justification is controversial.
-Several-e.g. Kelly (2002), Shah (2003; 2006), Way (2012)-argue that evaluating beliefs for practical justification raises wrong-kind-of-reason concerns.
+Several-for example Kelly (2002), Shah (2003, 2006), Way (2012) argue that evaluating beliefs for practical justification raises wrong-kindof-reason concerns.
 On this view, practical reasons don't apply directly to beliefs at all.
-Others-e.g. Leary (2017), Rinard (2018; 2019)-argue that there are practical reasons for and against belief.
+Others-for example Leary (2017), Rinard (2018, 2019) argue that there are practical reasons for and against belief.
 Interestingly, faith and hope are completely different-no one, to my knowledge, has argued that practical evaluations of faith and hope are subject to a wrong-kind-of-reason concern.
-What's more, many prominent normative accounts of faith and hope focus primarily on practical rationality (see Rioux forthcoming: sec.
-2).8
+What's more, many prominent normative accounts of faith and hope focus primarily on practical rationality (see Rioux 2021: sec.
+2).9